Together, We Empower People With The Power To Change Their World

 For years now, Lakota water protector camps have been staged along proposed pipeline routes in North and South Dakota in protest of the Dakota Access Pipeline (DAPL) and the Keystone XL, making international headlines.
 They're fighting against the greed of the fossil fuel industries, while at the same time remain trapped in their grasp - even the water protector camps require power for lighting, cooking, and communication, and most all of it comes from diesel generators and gas stoves.

-The first time Henry Red Cloud and his family visited the camp at Standing Rock, they almost immediately returned home to Pine Ridge, hooked up one of his solar trailers to his pickup, and returned to the camp.
-He did this 11 times last year, each time providing a valuable renewable resource for the community, while at the same time educating and training future Lakota leaders on the use of the new technology as they assemble each solar generator with their own hands.
+The first time Henry Red Cloud and his family visited the water protector camp at Standing Rock was in 2017.
+Henry recalls it was the unremitting hum of conversation-neutralizing gas generators that drove him to return home to Pine Ridge, hook up one of his solar trailers to his pickup, and return promptly to the camp.
+He did this 11 times last year, each time providing a valuable renewable resource for the community, while at the same time educating and training future Lakota leaders on the use of the new technology as they assembled each solar generator with their own hands.

-With your support, InOurHands wants to support Henry's efforts to bring energy independence to the water protector camps by funding the construction of many more solar trailers.
+Your continued donations will enable InOurHands to support Henry's efforts to bring energy independence to the water protector camps by helping to fund the construction of many more solar trailers.

-Stay tuned as we highlight the beginnings of our next series of projects, helping to bring 21st century renewable energy jobs to laid-off coal miners in West Virginia, and disaster-ready housing coupled with disseminated, community-owned renewable energy infrastructure to Puerto Rico and Baja California, Mexico.
+Stay tuned as we highlight the beginnings of our next series of projects, helping to bring 21st century renewable energy jobs to laid-off coal miners in West Virginia, and disaster-ready housing coupled with disseminated, community-owned renewable energy infrastructure to Puerto Rico, Baja California, Mexico and Senegal.
 Much, much more to come...

 Join the mailing list to keep up to date!